giovanniometto/Relayer_OCT/README.md

 ### Single volume

-Read in an OCT volume from HDF5 file:
+Read in a folder with image files of the scans:
 ```
 [ILM, RPE, ISOS, THICKNESS] = processVolumeRELAYER(sourceFolder, machineCode, destinationFolder, verbose)
 ```